📝Contents |

 Before proceeding with component placement on the PCB board, ensure that all the CUBO™ connections in your Design Canvas project are established between the components in your PCB Schematics.

-1. Open Autodesk Eagle
+1. Open Project in Autodesk Eagle

 Once you have downloaded the files, double-click on the desired Eagle Schematic file to open the file in Autodesk Eagle or go to Eagle’s Control panel, then click on File > Open > Schematic